spencertipping/conky-compiler/README.md

 ## Bugs
 - Fails miserably if you use conky's conditionals in certain ways.
-- Some edge cases that happen if you change font sizes in the middle your conkyrc.
+- Some edge cases that happen if you change font sizes in the middle of your conkyrc.
 (These can usually be worked around by some relative adjustment.)
 - `conkyc` loses track of vertical space if you draw graphs/bars taller than the tallest font's line height.
 Ideally it would look for such commands and